 American and British Universities are the best in the world

-League tables tell a different story when it comes to higher education, and at this level of education, it is far more obvious why Chinese students, or their parents, choose British or American institutions.
+League tables tell a different story when it comes to higher education, and at this level of education, it is far more apparent why Chinese students, or their parents, choose British or American institutions.
 After all, the Times Higher Education World University Rankings are dominated by colleges in the U.K. and the U.S. and only two schools in China make the Top 100.
 Thus, it is no wonder that thousands of students in China apply to universities in the west.
 Moreover, China’s fuerdai (which roughly translates as nouveau riche) can afford the fees charged by the western universities and can thus access an Ivy League or Oxbridge education, or in more cases an unconditional offer from the John the Baptist Bible College of Southern Mississippi.

 A better living environment

 Perhaps another fallacy is that life is better in North America or Europe than in the Far East.
 Whilst most economic indicators would support this viewpoint, when one delves deeper, the premise of the assumption becomes less clear-cut.
 For example, most young Chinese people are unlikely to encounter drunkenness, loutishness or violent crime in their own country, whereas such anti-social behaviour is more common in the west.
 The drinking cultures in the UK comes as a culture shock to many international students who may believe that British students do not know when to stop drinking.

 A more promising future career

-Many Chinese families believe that by sending their children abroad they are opening a more promising future career.
-This may be true, especially if the young person graduates from one of the best universities, but it is difficult at this point in history to ascertain whether the perception is the reality.
-It may be also problematic for those who have completed their education overseas to return to China and compete with their peers who have remained in the Chinese educational sector.
+Many Chinese families believe that by sending their children abroad, they are opening a more promising future career.
+This may be true, especially if the young person graduates from one of the best universities, but it isn’t easy at this point in history to ascertain whether the perception is the reality.
+It may also be problematic for those who have completed their education overseas to return to China and compete with their peers who have remained in the Chinese educational sector.

 Opportunities to learn to be independent and to broaden their horizons